 Credit Report Reviews

-Lenders review your full credit report to assess your payment history, outstanding debt, and any negative marks.
 You can request a free credit report from the major credit bureaus to check for errors or issues before applying.
 Fixing any inconsistencies on your report can boost your credit, which may help improve your approval odds.

 Sufficient Income Threshold

-In addition to providing proof of income, most lenders want to ensure your earnings are enough to cover your existing expenses and the new loan payment.
+Along with providing proof of income, most lenders want to ensure your earnings are enough to cover your existing expenses and the new loan payment.
 Meeting this income threshold is essential for the approval process and may impact how much you can borrow.

 How To Improve Your Credit Score